 Stay attentive: If you’re the chef, stay close.
 Don’t leave the grill unattended while it’s in use.
 Protect yourself by using mitts and the right kind of utensils for grilling.
 And don’t take responsibility for grilling if you’ve had too much to drink.

 When having a barbecue have a backup plan: Always keep a fire extinguisher handy, and know how to treat minor burns.

 Clean up: Each time you use your grill, be sure to shut it down properly: make sure coals are fully extinguished, and clean your grill thoroughly between each use.

-Grilling enthusiasts may love to argue about the details, but when it comes to great grilling, there are a few things they can agree on.
+Grilling enthusiasts may love to argue about the details for Sensational Barbecue, but when it comes to great grilling, there are a few things they can agree on.
 First, make sure your grill gets plenty of time to preheat.
 If you’re using charcoal, don’t just buy whatever stuff you can find at the gas station when you remember you need charcoal: experts recommend using natural hardwood charcoal, and even adding a few wood chips for better flavor.
 Don’t assume everything should be cooked on super-high heat.
 And finally, take advantage of pro tools like grill baskets, a charcoal grill starter and a meat thermometer to get your grilling just right.